arplaboratory/QAA/README.md

 ./preprocess_dataset_cluster_sfxl.sh  # For clustering the SF-XL training set
 ```

 The preprocessing results will be saved in the cache/datasets directory.
 The provided code relies on [singularity](https://github.com/sylabs/singularity).
-If you do not have singularity installed, replace the following example command:
+If you do not have Singularity installed, replace the following example command:
 ```
 singularity exec --overlay $overlay_path:ro \
                  /scratch/work/public/singularity/cuda12.1.1-cudnn8.9.0-devel-ubuntu22.04.2.sif \
-                 /bin/bash -c "source ~/.bashrc; conda activate UniVPR; python3 dataloaders/GenerateDatasetNpy.py --dataset_name SPED"
+                 /bin/bash -c "source ~/.bashrc; conda activate QAA; python3 dataloaders/GenerateDatasetNpy.py --dataset_name SPED"
 ```
 with:
 ```
-mount $overlay_path / -t squashfs -o loop # Do this only if you use .sqf files; Otherwise skip mounting source ~/.bashrc; conda activate UniVPR; python3 dataloaders/GenerateDatasetNpy.py --dataset_name SPED
+# mount $overlay_path / -t squashfs -o loop # Do this only if you use .sqf files; Otherwise skip mounting
+source ~/.bashrc; conda activate QAA; python3 dataloaders/GenerateDatasetNpy.py --dataset_name SPED
 ```

 To include a new dataset, refer to the scripts `preprocess_dataset_npy.sh` and `dataloaders/GenerateDatasetNpy.py` for instructions on generating `.npy` files.